Quality, Fun Programs that Educate

 and an understanding of character, setting and passage of time.

 When you tune into WQPT for your own viewing experience or for a child's, you're tuning into the PBS network of quality television that not only enlightens and entertains, but also educates.
 As television viewers we have numerous choices—but you can always count on WQPT and PBS to provide you with outstanding programming that enriches everyone's life.

 Most researchers are in agreement that excessive television viewing isn't good for people, adults and children alike, because it may keep us from doing other important activities and, in some cases, expose us to negative messages.

 Why not just turn off the television and

-prohibit kids from watching TV?
+from watching TV?

-A. Children are going to watch TV no matter what.
+Answer: Generally speaking, children are going to watch TV no matter what.
+Whether sitting in front of a television, watching TV on a mobile device, children today have greater access to television programs.
 The only question is whether or not they will have the skills to choose well and view actively.
 Kids who don't watch at all miss out on some outstanding educational programming.

 more in school or child care?

-Q. Does TV keep children from reading books?
+Does TV keep children from reading books?

-A. The studies are mixed on this.
+Answer: Studies are mixed on this.
 Some researchers have found that television viewing can replace other "quiet time" activities, including reading.
 This is especially true for heavy viewers.
 Other studies have found no effect, especially in light or moderate viewers.
 However, we do know that television can be used to reinforce reading.